What causes dilated pupils (dilated eyes)?

-Dilated pupils are pupils that are larger than normal in size.
+Dilated pupils are pupils that are larger than normal.
+They are sometimes called dilated eyes.

-Generally, normal pupils range in size from 2.0 to 4.0 millimeters (mm) in bright light, and 4.0 to 8.0 mm in the dark.
+Normal pupil size generally ranges from 2.0 to 4.0 millimeters (mm) in bright light, and 4.0 to 8.0 mm in the dark.
 To some degree, pupil size tends to get smaller with age.

 In one study of 500 Americans ages 18 to 34 years, average pupil sizes in three different lighting conditions were found to be:

-If your pupils are significantly larger than these norms, you have dilated pupils.
+If your pupils are significantly larger than these averages, you have dilated pupils.

-Dilated pupils aren't the same as anisocoria, which is a common condition where both pupils react normally to light but differ in size by about a half millimeter or more.
-Anisocoria is benign and affects about 20 percent of the population.
+Dilated pupils aren't the same as anisocoria, a common condition where both pupils react normally to light but differ in size by about a half-millimeter or more.
+Anisocoria is benign and affects about 20% of the population.

 The following prescription and non-prescription medicines can cause your pupils to dilate and affect their ability to react to light:

-A serious, penetrating eye injury can damage your iris and cause the pupil of that eye to become dilated and irregular in shape.
+A serious, penetrating eye injury can damage your iris and cause the pupil to become dilated and irregular in shape.
 Sometimes, this sort of injury can occur during an eye surgery, such as a complicated cataract surgery or a corneal transplant.

 Brain injury or disease